Törley: Post World War II era

 After World War II ended, Communism took control of Hungary and the winery was subsequently nationalized in 1949.
 Under nationalization, the government merged the François brothers' winery into Törley's.
 The resulting Törley winery shrank to only four employees and the scope of the business was limited to selling what wine remained in stock.
-Production resumed in 1951 with Törley becoming the only champagne factory in Hungary and operating under the supervision of the Unicum Likőrgyár (the Unicum Liqueur Factory).
+Production resumed in 1951 with Törley becoming the only sparkling wine factory in Hungary and operating under the supervision of the Unicum Likőrgyár (the Unicum Liqueur Factory).
 The constantly increasing demand and the export possibilities encouraged the factory to develop an annual capacity of 30 million bottles by the end of the 1980s through continuous expansion and purchasing production lines of the latest technology.
 Today, the Törley factory produces some 12 to 14 million bottles each year and has close to a 50% domestic market share in Hungary.
 In the 21st century, Törley has developed a popular following in Asian countries.
 Törley currently produces sparkling wine using both the méthode traditionelle of in-bottle fermentation and the Charmat process which uses large vats for the second fermentation.
 On October 29, 2004, The Wall Street Journal's wine critics rated Törley's Grand Cuvee the second best sparkling wine in the world.

 The world’s first champagne order, the Chevaliers Torley, was established at the Törley factory in 1987.
 Members are accepted into the order after an initiation procedure known by its French name “dégorgement.”
 Part of initiation requires members to remove sediment in the neck of a bottle according to a method devised by Törley himself.

 Hungarian State Wine-cellars appropriated the champagne factory in 1955, predecessor of today’s Hungária, which took over Törley champagne factory from Unicum.
 In 1987, Hungarovin became owner of Törley.
 Since 1992, Henkell & Söhnlein Hungaria Kft, a subsidiary of Henkell & Söhnlein Sektkellerei AG of Wiesbaden, Germany has owned and produced the Törley brand.